opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working in Xsheet
 =================
-The xsheet, the digital version of the traditional exposure sheet, allows you to control the timing of all of the elements of a scene.
+The Xsheet, the digital version of the traditional exposure sheet, allows you to control the timing of all of the elements of a scene.
 It is organized in columns and rows: each column contains a layer of the animation and each row represents a frame contents.
 Columns are divided into cells, representing the content of that column in a particular frame.

 Different items, generically called here as levels, can be loaded into the scene: animation levels, images for the background and overlays, and clips.

-Other OpenToonz scenes can be loaded as well: they will be nested inside a column and considered a sub-xsheet of the current scene.
+Other OpenToonz scenes can be loaded as well: they will be nested inside a column and considered a Sub-Xsheet of the current scene.

-All of the xsheet contents can be checked in the viewer, where the animation can be played back, and the scene contents edited.
+All of the Xsheet contents can be checked in the viewer, where the animation can be played back, and the scene contents edited.

 .. _using_the_viewer: